Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves

-Combining the ToA and AoA as in \cite{priyantha2000cricket} results in better performances, which explains their wide adoption in the literature.
-For example, Saad et al. \cite{saad2012high} extend the method to mobile devices in a system that utilizes an array of three receivers.
+Combining the ToA and AoA as in \cite{priyantha2000cricket} results in better performance, which explains the wide adoption of these techniques in the literature.
+For example, Saad et al. \cite{saad2012high} extended the method to mobile devices in a system that utilizes an array of three receivers.
 However, instead of relying on a nonlinear least-squares solution, the authors estimate the position of the target through a classical trilateration algorithm.
-The hybrid method in \cite{saad2012high} can achieve a localization accuracy of 7.8 cm \cite{7140728} at the expense of a higher computational cost to simultaneously estimate the ToF and AoA.
-Along the same lines, reference \cite{gonzalez2009high} considers an array of $8$ receivers whose locations are estimated by a Taylor series trilateration method \cite{foy1976position}.
-Finally, the mobile device's position and orientation are obtained based on averaging the AoA and location estimates for the $8$ receivers.
-While the experimental evaluation in \cite{gonzalez2009high} reports good location and orientation accuracies, it requires the distances between the receivers to be less than $3.43$ mm which is impossible to achieve with conventional ultrasound sensors.
+The hybrid method in \cite{saad2012high} can achieve a localization accuracy of $7.8$ cm \cite{7140728}, at the expense of the higher computational cost required to simultaneously estimate the ToF and AoA.
+Along the same lines, reference \cite{gonzalez2009high} considers an array of eight receivers whose locations are estimated by a Taylor series trilateration method \cite{foy1976position}.
+Finally, the position and orientation of the mobile device are obtained by averaging the AoA and location estimates for the eight receivers.
+While the experimental evaluation in \cite{gonzalez2009high} achieved good location and orientation accuracies, the distances between the receivers must be less than $3.43$ mm, which is impossible to achieve with conventional ultrasound sensors.
 The classical trilateration algorithm has been extended in \cite{hazas2002novel} and \cite{hazas2006broadband} into a multilateration algorithm for a broadband localization system, with multiple ultrasound transmitters and receivers, as an improvement to the Cricket system.
-Neverthless, this enhancement demands costly DSP techniques.
+Nevertheless, this enhancement demands costly digital signal processing (DSP) techniques.

-The authors in \cite{kim2012dynamic} consider the problem of determining the position of a moving robot in a system comprising an equilateral ultrasound receiver array with a set of transmitters of known locations.
+The authors in \cite{kim2012dynamic} consider the problem of determining the position of a moving robot in a system comprised of an equilateral ultrasound receiver array with a set of transmitters at known locations.
 The problem is solved by extending the Kalman filter to incorporate a dynamic distance estimation method.
 The maximum error in the robot position in \cite{kim2012dynamic} is $25.7$ cm, which is quite large for many location-based applications.